Douglas XT3D: Development

-The XT3D torpedo bomber (BuNo 8730) was first flown in 1931, it has been described as a large and ugly aircraft.
+The XT3D torpedo bomber (BuNo 8730) first flew in 1931.
+It has been described as a "large and ugly" aircraft.
 Of metal construction with a fabric covering the XT3D had folding wings and an arrestor hook for carrier operation.
-With a fixed tailwheel landing gear and powered by a Pratt & Whitney R-1690 Hornet radial engine, the XT3D had three open cockpits, forward for the gunner/bomb-aimer, centre for the pilot, rear for another gunner.
+With a fixed tailwheel landing gear and powered by a Pratt & Whitney R-1690 Hornet radial engine, the XT3D had three open cockpits, forward for the gunner/bomb-aimer, center for the pilot, rear for another gunner.

-The XT3D failed to meet the Navy's requirements and after tests was returned to Douglas.
+The XT3D failed to meet the United States Navy's requirements and after tests was returned to Douglas.
 It was modified with a more powerful Pratt & Whitney XR-1830-54 radial, and wheel fairings and the two rear cockpits were enclosed.
-Re-designated XT3D-2, it still failed to pass Navy trials and was not ordered into production.
-The prototype was used by the Navy for the next ten years for general purpose use until it was relegated as an instructional airframe in 1941.
+Re-designated XT3D-2, it still failed to pass U.S. Navy trials and was not ordered into production.
+The U.S. Navy used the prototype for the next ten years as a general-purpose aircraft until relegating it to use as an instructional airframe in 1941.